philcryer/fak3r.com/content/post/howto-setup-a-very-secure-webserver.md

 Your choice: 3
 ```

 While projects like [mod_security](https://modsecurity.org/) promised WAF style defenses, the overhead (system and administration wise) always proved too heavy for my tastes.
 NAXSI claims that by default it, "reads a small subset of simple (and readable) rules containing 99% of known patterns involved in website vulnerabilities."
-There is an auto-learning setting so that you can have NAXIS taylor its rules to what your site actually sees, but for now we'll just take advantage of the default setup.
+There is an auto-learning setting so that you can have NAXSI taylor its rules to what your site actually sees, but for now we'll just take advantage of the default setup.

 We'll come back to configure NGINX later when we have some more pieces in place.